Ardrossan

+The town is home to the Ardrossan Wind Farm, and is home to a number of businesses and organisations including Cunningham Housing Association.
+The town is served by two secondary schools – Ardrossan Academy and St Matthews Academy.
+A new 2–18 curriculum campus is currently under construction, and will include Ardrossan Academy and Winton Primary School & Early Years on the former Shell oil refinery site.

 History

 Origins

 Ardrossan's roots can be traced to the construction of its castle 'Cannon Hill', thought to be in around 1140, by Simon de Morville.
 The castle and estate passed to the Barclay family (also known as Craig) and through successive heirs until the 14th century when it passed to the Eglinton family on the death of Godfrey Barclay de Ardrossan, who died without an heir.
 Sir Fergus Barclay, Baron of Ardrossan, was said to be in league with the Devil and in one of his dealings, set the task for the Devil to make ropes from sand; on failing to do so, the Devil kicked the castle with his hoof in frustration and left a petrosomatoglyph hoofprint.
 The castle stood until 1648, when Oliver Cromwell's troops had it destroyed, taking much of the stonework to Ayr to build the citadel at Montgomerieston.
 The ruins of Cromwell's Fort still stand, but are overgrown and in a dangerous condition.

 In 1759, The 10th Earl of Eglinton formed a herd of the ancient breed of White or Chillingham cattle at Ardrossan, probably using stock from the Cadzow herd.
 The numbers dropped and in 1820 the remaining animals were dispersed.
 All the animals in the herd were hornless.